Quantum relaxation and finite size effects in the XY chain in a transverse field after global quenches: Discussion

-\acknowledgments This work has been supported by the Hungarian National Research Fund under grant No OTKA K75324 and K77629.
-F.I. is grateful to the Institute of Theoretical Physics of the University of Saarlandes for hospitality at different stages of this work.
+\acknowledgments This work has been supported by the Hungarian National Research Fund under grant Nos.
+OTKA K75324 and K77629.
+F.I. is grateful to the Theoretical Physics Department of the Saarland University for hospitality at different stages of this work.